 A Blast Down Under

 Jack Tate (Michael Shanks - Desperate Escape) is not having a good day, well having to leave work for a meeting with the divorce lawyer means more arguing with his soon to be ex wife.
-But that is nothing compared to one of his colleagues stationed on a boat as an unprecedented flash freeze kills them in seconds.
-As Jack learns, a solar eclipse has lead to an arctic blast of hyper chilled air, usually found in the upper atmosphere, to come crashing down to Earth and causing a 21st century ice age which starts in Australia but threatens to engulf the entire planet causing destruction on a biblical level.
+But that is nothing compared to one of his colleagues who is stationed on a boat as an unprecedented flash freeze kills them in seconds.
+As Jack learns, a solar eclipse has lead to an arctic blast of hyper chilled air, usually found in the upper atmosphere, to come crashing down to Earth andin doing so causing a 21st century ice age which starts in Australia but threatens to engulf the entire planet, causing death and destruction on a biblical level.

-You worked it out, "Arctic Blast" is another of those "The Day After Tomorrow" inspired disaster movie where an unprecedented natural event threatens to plunge the entire planet into a 21st century ice age.
-But we are not talking big budget disaster on a Roland Emmerich scale of mass destruction but more something made more for the connoisseur of late night made for TV movies, those who shall we say have a fondness for that combination of daft and lack of realism which might leave some audiences incensed for being factually incorrect.
+You worked it out, "Arctic Blast" is another of those "The Day After Tomorrow" inspired disaster movies where an unprecedented natural event threatens to plunge the entire planet into a 21st century ice age.
+But we are not talking big budget disaster on a Roland Emmerich scale of mass destruction but more something made more for the connoisseur of late night made for TV movies, those who shall we say have a fondness for that combination of daft and ridiculous, which might leave some audiences incensed for being factually incorrect.

 To be honest there isn't a great deal to be said about "Arctic Blast", unless I was going to spend time pointing out its numerous flaws, as this simply runs to the stereotypical ice age disaster movie formula.
 As such we have are hero in Jack whose dedication to work has caused family disharmony but who of course risks his life to try and save them when things get crazy and the planet gets covered in ice.
 About the only thing which separates "Arctic Blast" from other ice age disaster movies is that this one is set in Australia, although I do wonder if this is more a case of some location setting scenes being filmed in Australia whilst many a scene was actually filmed in Canada, like so many of these movies are.